-This noodle dish recipe for Quick & Easy Chinese Noodle Soup makes a super simple, aromatic broth that’s packed with noodles and Asian flavor.
+This one-pot recipe for Quick & Easy Chinese Noodle Soup makes a super simple, aromatic broth that’s packed with noodles and Asian flavor.

 This wholesome noodle soup is low fat, healthy and packed full of tasty ingredients.
-So don’t let a lack of time ruin a meal, this speedy recipe is easy to whip up at the last minute.
+So, don’t let a lack of time ruin a meal, this speedy recipe is easy to whip up at the last minute.

 I’ve created these recipes because I have cookbook after cookbook filled with pages of lovely looking Chinese noodle soups that quite often come with complicated directions.

 My versions are not only quick and easy, but they are delicious too!
 The best part is that they are made from fresh, simple ingredients and there’s no packet of powder to be found.

 If you make this soup (or any of my others), you’ll never make the instant kind again!

 Step By Step Instructions

 In a large saucepan, heat the chicken stock and bring to a boil.